 How can you expect to be successful if you don’t have the right equipment?!
 There are 3 products to help leash reactivity in dogs that I would recommend and I will tell you why I made the swap to each one.

 Investing in a treat bag was one of the smartest things I have done.
 When it comes to leash reactivity, timing of the reward is crucial so your dog learns to create a positive association with their trigger.
 Even though I did carrry treats, I’d normally just carry them in my pocket and I would fumble around my keys trying to get at them.

 With a treat bag you can quickly deliver treats for your dog plus hold all your walking essentials as you go as well.
 There are many benefits but for me, the ability to quickly reward your dog to reinforce positive behaviours is important!

 - A Training Leash

 I used to have a retracable leash for Jasper until I found out how bad it really is for him.
-If you have a larger dog then a retractable leash will not give you the best control.
+If you have a larger dog then a retractable leash will not give you the best control, in fact it can be pretty dangerous.
 Think about it, if you dog picks up speed and runs then you’ve got to stop them or something is going to happen.
-Your dog running fulll pelt and then being stopped will not be any fun for EITHER OF YOU!
+Your dog running full pelt and then being stopped will not be any fun for EITHER OF YOU!